kariukimary/car_price_prediction/README.md

 # car_price_prediction

-predicting the price of cars
+ The objective of the project is to predict the price of used cars based on various factors, Its a regression  promblem since the output is continous